orca-scan/w3c-validate-html/README.md

 ## Node module

-You can use this package as a module to validate a URL, file/folder, or raw HTML string.
-The exported function auto-detects the input type.
+You can use this package as a module to validate a URL, file/folder, or raw HTML string:

 ### Validate a URL